 3. Be wise and pray often.
-Don’t run around without focus but submit your heart to God and let Him direct your path.
+Don’t run around without focus but submit your heart to the one and only God, letting Him direct your path.
 Listen for His voice and do as He commands.
 Serve where He leads.

 4. Love fiercely.
 Not just your family and friends but strangers too.

 Do not forget to entertain strangers, for by so doing some have unwittingly entertained angels.

 What do you think?

 Have the recent tragedies and rising crime rates changed how you live your life?
 What is your plan for keeping your family safe?